MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/00_introduction.md

 ## T-Nuts Application

-This machine makes use of T-nuts and blind joints.
+This enclosure makes use of T-nuts and blind joints.
 In the interest of simplifying this manual, we have chosen to omit the installation of T-nuts and button head bolts.
 Wherever a part interfaces with an extrusion in a way that looks like it requires a T-nut or a bolt for a blind joint, then it should be considered a part that requires a T-nut / bolt.

 ## Pre-Build Training